 - c.
-The maximum building height for Low-Rise Residential Buildings shall be 3.5 storeys.
+The maximum building height for Low-Rise Residential Buildings shall be 3 storeys.
 Built forms that are considered to be Low-Rise Residential Buildings include: - i.
 Single detached, semi-detached, duplex and triplex dwellings; and, - ii.
-Street townhouse dwellings. - d.
-In addition to the above noted built forms, the implementing Zoning By-law may permit other residential building forms that support the intent of the Low-Rise Residential Buildings category, such as laneway housing and additional dwelling units. - e.
-Additional residential units are permitted in all Low-Rise Residential Buildings and associated ancillary structures, subject to the provision of adequate on-site parking, and compliance with applicable Zoning By-law, Building Code and Fire Code requirements. - f.
+Townhouse dwellings. - d.
+In addition to the above noted built forms, the implementing Zoning By-law may permit other residential building forms that support the intent of the Low-Rise Residential Buildings category, such as laneway housing and additional residential units. - e.
+An additional residential unit is permitted in all single-detached, semi-detached, street townhouse and block townhouse dwellings and associated ancillary structures, subject to the provision of adequate on-site parking, and compliance with applicable Zoning By-law, Building Code and Fire Code requirements. - f.
 Low-Rise Residential Buildings shall generally be located on Local Roads, or Minor Collector Roads.
-Where permitted by the implementing Zoning By-law, new Low-Rise Residential Buildings that are located adjacent to Highways, Major/Minor Arterial Roads or Major Collector Roads will be required, wherever possible, to develop in a manner that will minimize direct access to such highways or roads.
+Low-Rise Residential Buildings shall provide individual, direct access to the abutting road.
+However, where permitted by the implementing Zoning By-law, new Low-Rise Residential Buildings that are located adjacent to Highways, Major/Minor Arterial Roads or Major Collector Roads will be required, wherever possible, to develop in a manner that will minimize direct access to such highways or roads.